katniny/Auride/CONTRIBUTING.md

 ```bash
    git remote add upstream https://github.com/katniny/auride
 ```
-5. Go to /assets/js/firebase.js and replace the default firebaseConfig with your own.
+5. Go to /public/assets/js/firebase.js and replace the default firebaseConfig with your own.
 If you do not have one, please get one from the [Firebase Console](https://console.firebase.google.com/). **Make sure you do not commit these keys!**
 6. If your Firebase project does not have the Blaze plan, please upgrade it to the Blaze plan.
 The reason is stated below.
+7. Run `npm install` to install all of Auride's dependencies
+8. Run `npm run dev` to start a local development server
-7. You're ready!
+9. You're ready!

 ## ❓ Why do I need the Firebase Blaze plan?
 We use Firebase Storage.
 To access the Storage at all, it is required that you have the Blaze plan.